AdithyaSanyal/Value-Glance-Frontend/README.md

 # Value Glance

 Value Glance frontend web application built with React, Axios, and TailwindCSS.
-It provides features sort and filter various financial data
+It provides features sort and filter various financial data.
+The project is hosted at https://value-glance-full-stack-task.netlify.app/

 ## Project Setup